The Time is Now mass lobby pushes for evidence-based policies and laws. A group of Grantham Scholars tell us why they they went.

-The Time Is Now ‘mass lobby’ seeks to address the need for political action.
-People are asked to contact their MPs, inform them of specific environmental concerns, and invite them to the march.
+Time Is Now asks people to contact their MPs, inform them of specific environmental concerns, and invite them to the march.

 A group of Grantham Scholars will be at the Time Is Now in London, where they will meet with Sheffield Central MP Paul Blomfield.
 We sat down with two of them – Marta Crispo and Maria Wang – to find out more.
 You can follow them on the day at @granthamcsf